sulfo/xml-sitemap-feed/readme.txt

 === XML Sitemap Feed ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap&item_number=2%2e6%2e2%2e9&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: sitemap, xml sitemap, google, yahoo, feed, wpmu Requires at least: 2.5
+Tags: sitemap, xml sitemap, google, yahoo, bing, feed, wpmu Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 3.4
+Stable tag: 3.5

-Creates a feed that complies with the XML Sitemap protocol ready for indexing by Google, Yahoo, MSN, Ask.com and others.
+Creates a feed that complies with the XML Sitemap protocol ready for indexing by Google, Yahoo, Bing, Ask and others.

 == Description ==

 This plugin dynamically creates an XML feed that complies with the XML Sitemap protocol.
-There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/index.php?feed=sitemap.xml if you do not use a fancy permalink structure) ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/index.php?sitemap=1 if you do not use a fancy permalink structure) ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

 An entry `Sitemap: http://yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
-If you do not use fancy URL's in WordPress, you will have to create your own robots.txt file.
+If you do not use fancy URL's in WordPress, have WP installed in a subdirectory or if you use WP for pages only and do not have any posts, WordPress does not generate a robots.txt output.
+You will have to create your own robots.txt file and upload it to your site root.
 See FAQ's.

 = Advantages =

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time on a difficult plugin options page.
 In fact, there are no options at all!
 * Works out-of-the-box on **multi-site / shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), WP 3.0 in MS mode and others.